Laravel Docker Permission Madness

 Services

-• php-fpm spawns its workers as www-data by default
+- php-fpm spawns its workers as

-• the laravel setup (cache clear, migrations, optimize, ...) is run as www-data
+because its configured in the supervisor conf - the laravel setup (cache clear, migrations, optimize, ...) is run as

-• the project folder is chowned by www-data
+- the project folder is chowned by

 start.sh